Wantcha/MayaGradualGrowth/README.md

 ## How to run and use the script
+Make sure to set the workspace of your project somewhere.
+Drag the contents of the "script" folder from this repository into the "scripts" folder of your project.
+Then, you can open it in Maya.

 Select the mesh you wish to grow things on and run this script.